brueningf/climate-watchtower/README.md

 ## Project focus

 This is a single Java (Spring Boot) application that demonstrates building scalable, reliable, and auditable event processing pipelines.
-The project showcases patterns commonly required for high-throughput applications such as guaranteed delivery, polyglot persistence, and secured API access.
+The project showcases patterns commonly required for high-throughput applications such as guaranteed delivery, consolidated persistence on TimescaleDB/Postgres, and secured API access.

 ## Value proposition

 - Guaranteed delivery of incoming events using RabbitMQ.
-- Polyglot persistence (ScyllaDB / Cassandra for an immutable audit ledger; MySQL / MariaDB for structured results).
+- Consolidated persistence using PostgreSQL/TimescaleDB for both the immutable audit ledger and structured results.
 - Application-layer security using Spring Security for API endpoints.
 - Event-driven architecture with clear separation of ingestion, processing, and storage.